Object-Image Correspondence for Algebraic Curves under Projections: Solving the group-equivalence problem

-In this section, we construct a~classifying set of rational dif\/ferential invariants for af\/f\/ine and projective actions.
-We will build them from classical invariants from dif\/ferential geometry~\cite{blaschke23,C37}.
+In this section, we construct a~classifying set of rational differential invariants for affine and projective actions.
+We will build them from classical invariants from differential geometry~\cite{blaschke23,C37}.
 We start with Euclidean curvature